 - Anthologies (except where whole works are found)

-- Audio, Stage, and other adaptations (Although Appendices may list such sources so that the researcher will know what they are. )
+- Audio, Stage, and other adaptations (Although appendices may list such sources so that the viewer knows what they are. )

 The Collection’s Organization

 The collection is organized according to “setting,” that is, a particular typeset featuring unique pagination.
-All identical editions of a setting are grouped together roughly in chronological order of the first appearance of a setting.
-For example, The Screwtape Letters has 8 different editions that are all identical to the first edition between the covers (one as recent as 1992).
-Further these 8 editions were produced in 14 different covers.
-All of these editions are grouped under label “SL1.”
+All identical volumes of a setting are grouped together roughly in chronological order of the first appearance of a setting.
+For example, The Screwtape Letters has twelve different volumes that are all identical to the first Bles edition between the covers (one as recent as 1992).
+All of these volumes are grouped under label “SL1.”
 This means that while the setting numbers are roughly chronological with the date of appearance of the first example, some SL2 edition may be (and indeed were) produced many years before some of the SL1 editions.
 Thus this collection is not strictly chronological, but functionally so according to the pagination/typeset of the edition.

 While this may not be the most intuitive organization to a person wanting to know the strict order of production, it is more useful to researchers attempting to identify if the copy of SL on their shelves is functionally the same as the one being cited.
 Additionally collectors will find it useful to know which volumes are actually identical sans the covers.